 It’s so easy to make it probably can’t even be considered a recipe.
-The salsa itself consists of one pound of strawberries and one crunchy apple, diced, plus another fruit of your choice (I made it using a mango this time and it was fabulous!).
+I always start with a pound of strawberries and one crunchy apple, then add whatever else I have on hand (I made it using a mango this time and it was fabulous!).
 The best part about the salsa is that it works with any number of fruits: nectarines, peaches, kiwi, other berries, plums, etc. I’ve even made it using a can of peaches instead of the strawberries in the dead of winter and it still tastes good.
 Just dice up all your fruit and stir to combine.
-You won’t need any sugar because the chips will add a little extra sweetness.
 If you’ll be eating the salsa within a few hours it’s fine to leave out on the counter – it will actually taste sweeter if it’s at room temperature.
 (You can refrigerate it overnight, but I don’t know how much longer than that it would last.
 Oh, and don’t use bananas.
 They’ll get mushy.)

 On to the chips!
 I originally made these by melting butter and brushing it over flour tortillas, then sprinkling on a mix of cinnamon and sugar.
 But then I realized it would be faster and just as tasty to give each tortilla a quick spritz of cooking spray instead of melting and brushing on butter.

 So, start with flour tortillas.
-Any size is fine, but small ones make better sized wedges.
+Any size is fine, but small ones make better sized wedges (I usually use 8 small tortillas per pound of batch of salsa).
 Spray each tortilla with nonstick cooking spray (make sure it’s pretty well covered), then liberally sprinkle with cinnamon sugar (I’d say about 4 parts sugar to 1 part cinnamon, but whatever you like will be great).

 I keep cinnamon sugar mixed up in a spice jar so it’s easy to shake out onto toast or these tortillas.
 Once each tortilla is topped, cut into wedges using a pizza slicer and place in a 425 degree oven for 10-12 minutes.
 You want the edges to be just barely golden brown and start to feel crunchy.
 They should look like this when they come out: